Blaize-Egelhof/Investments-AI/README.md

 ### Content

-- The text for my entire website was thumb sucked and put through Grammerly in order to upscale my vocabulary and correct any spelling/or grammatical errors.
+- The text for my entire website was thumb sucked and put through [Grammerley](https://www.grammarly.com/grammar-check) in order to upscale my vocabulary and correct any spelling/or grammatical errors.
 - Instructions on how to design an almost fully responsive form was inspired by the following website [webdesign.tutsplus.com](https://webdesign.tutsplus.com/tutorials/building-responsive-forms-with-flexbox--cms-26767)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)